clburlison/clburlison.com/_posts/2014-10-02-reposado-guide.md

 Before we go about configuring Apache, we need to make sure it has the proper filesystem permissions.

 {% highlight bash %}

-sudo chgrp -R www-data /usr/local/asus sudo chmod -R g+r /usr/local/asus
+sudo chown -R www-data:www-data /usr/local/asus
+sudo chmod -R g+r /usr/local/asus
 {% endhighlight %}

 I have apache sharing the reposado files via port 8088 (the Apple default) and margarita on port 8089 (default).
 You should be able to copy and paste the following snippets of my apache config files, and see everything working properly.